babeheim/docs-test/Troubleshooting.md

 (more info on [#954](https://github.com/FortAwesome/Font-Awesome/issues/954), workaround available at [#954-comment](https://github.com/FortAwesome/Font-Awesome/issues/954#issuecomment-65414146))

 #### Need a blank/empty icon?
-By design, icons have not the same width, so a blank icon is pretty useless.
+By design, icons do not have the same width, so a blank icon is pretty useless.
 You should use `fa-fw` if you need a placeholder.
-If you also need to validate a database, allow the blank value.
+If you perform database validation, allow the blank value.

 Please take a look at this fiddle: http://jsfiddle.net/tagliala/7z9b557v/

 (more info on [#1606](https://github.com/FortAwesome/Font-Awesome/issues/1606))

 #### Reveal.js
-According to your Font Awesome version, please add to your stylesheets:
+According to your Font Awesome version, please add this to your stylesheets:

 ```css
 .reveal .fa {